 We understand this for differently abled people, however, if the same argument is also placed for women (as less favored by nature) then in this case feminists seem to agree that women and men are not equal.
 However, they always portray that the genders are equal and there is no difference and hence they need equal rights.
 So, if we consider that women are less favored by nature in certain aspects that means they can’t be considered as equals in the first place.

 Now, whether these ‘less favored’ (as per the feminist argument) group of people (called women) can be given equal choice to select jobs is the question.
-The answer lies in the consideration of the fact, if we want to give similar access to children or to differently abled people.
-Do we want to send children to war or make them scientists or do we want to send a lunatic to moon?
+The answer lies in the consideration of the fact if we want to give similar access to children or to differently abled people.
+Do we want to send children to war or make them scientists or do we want to send a lunatic to the moon?
 All of them may be ‘less favored by nature’ but forcing them to take up these jobs because we want equality is insane.
 Especially when we have better fit persons available for these jobs.
 If we thus try to ensure gender justice and think that we need to waste our national resources on people with bad luck, then we will not end up in any positive output.
 That is why some division of labor becomes important.

 If we can’t just blindly extrapolate such benefits to everyone, then why should the ‘equality of outcome’ be considered for women?
-Some women may exceed men in mathematics and technical areas, but if women in general don’t use that part of the brain, then by providing unnecessary benefits (like skill training, providing better books etc.) will only lead to waste of national resources.
+Some women may exceed men in mathematics and technical areas, but if women, in general, don’t use that part of the brain, then by providing unnecessary benefits (like skill training, providing better books etc.) will only lead to waste of national resources.
 The thesis fails to take this point into consideration.
-So, a theory created based on some incomplete arguments, is used to change social norms globally.
+So, a theory created based on some incomplete arguments is used to change social norms globally.

 If we consider Ronald Dworkin’s argument that not everyone may be interested to accumulate more wealth or material pleasures, we will get another perspective in this matter.
 His key argument was, ‘no one wants to be poor but not everyone wants to be rich either.’
 In this, he suggested ‘envy-test’ to see if one who envies another person who is richer compared to her, will be ready to be in that position.
 Dworkin said, all of us want to get paid more for what we are doing instead of taking up the roles of people we envy, because those roles also demands giving up a lot of benefits we enjoy in our current positions.